The Carmen of Hastings Proelio

 providing confirmation that all the documents examined meet the site requirements with no contraditions found.

-The reinstatement of the Carmen as a valid document, describing the events of the Battle of Hastings and the Norman Invasion, due to understanding that the port and battlefield were in line of site has effectively removed all the difficulties that had previously existed.
-Now we have confirmation of Wace’s validity due to the host of issues that are seen to endorse each other.
-This includes confirmation of the Hastings port as the landing site, next to a large calm bay (line 124) known as the Combe Haven valley.
-Confirmation that the surroundings were laid waste, is confirmed at three different points (line 141, 160 and 178).
+The reinstatement of the Carmen as a valid document in the last twenty years, due to understanding that the port and battlefield were in line of site, has effectively removed all the difficulties that had previously existed.
+Now we have confirmation of Wace’s validity of the Carmen as well, due to the host of issues that are seen to endorse each other.
+This includes confirmation of the Hastings port as the landing site, next to a large calm bay (line 124) known as the Combe Haven Valley.
+Domesday states that the surroundings were laid waste 25years later, confirming three different points (line 141, 160 and 178) where the text would otherwise differ.
 Confirmation of the King talking with the monk in his camp (line 209).
 The details of twelve thousand Saxons having arrived at the battlefield at that time (line 223) and that King Harold was planning an ambush of William, as detailed in other texts.
-In line 313 we are told that the king is not far off and you can see his standards, whilst William is in his camp by the sea.
-Further details are included in the battle formations and that crossbowmen were used in line 338, which had previously been denied by historians, who wrongly believed there was no evidence for them.
+In line 313 we are told that the king is not far off and you can ‘see his standards’, whilst William is in his camp by the sea.
+Further details are included in the battle formations including crossbowmen who were used in line 338, which had previously been denied by historians, who wrongly believed there was no evidence for them.